-I'VE BEEN PRIVILEGED to counsel couples for more than thirty years, and in that time I've seen my share of marital struggles.
-But what I've also seen, time and time again, is the power of God to transform relationships.
+I'VE BEEN PRIVILEGED TO counsel couples for more than forty years.
+In that time, I've seen my share of marital struggles.
+But I have also seen, time and time again, the power of God to transform relationships.
 When two people commit to each other-and especially when they commit to communicating love to each other through the five love languages-positive change occurs.